FlyingFireCo/tiled_ksampler/README.md

 Start comfyui

+#Tiled KSampler:

 add Tiled KSampler Node and use like KSampler

 when tiling = 1 it will tile
 when tiling = 0 it will behave like a normal KSampler

+#Asymmetric Tiled KSampler:

+add Asymmetric Tiled KSampler Node and use like KSampler

+when tileX = 1 it will tile in the X direction when tileY = 1 it will tile in the Y direction

 # Credit